-15.1 Cars must run a body shell from the BRCA Formula 1 Approved Body List published on the BRCA website.
-Body shells are voted on by the F1 Sub-Committee under the following criteria -

-Must faithfully represent an original FIA Formula 1 car raced between the year 2000 - present day.
-Deviation from scale form will be considered in areas to clear components and due to manufacturing limitations.

-15.2 Cars will be painted and detailed to resemble a Formula 1 car.
+- 15.1 Cars must run a body shell from the BRCA Formula 1 Approved Body List published on the BRCA website.
+Body shells are voted on by the F1 Sub Committee under the following criteria: - Must faithfully represent an original FIA Formula 1 car raced between the year 2000 present day. - Deviation from scale form will be considered in areas to clear components and due to manufacturing limitations. - 15.2 Cars will be painted and detailed to resemble a Formula 1 car.
 The top air box and side air vents will be detailed in an appropriate colour to a scale size, shape and position.
-A coloured driver helmet must be present with visor detail.

-15.3 Wheelbase max 285mm, width max 190mm.

-15.4 Only 21.5t brushless motors and 2S LiPo batteries are allowed.

-15.5 Only Blinky Mode ESCs (electronic speed controllers) are allowed.

-15.6 Minimum car weight 1050g including personal transponder.

-15.7 Cars must run a front and rear wing from the BRCA Formula 1 Approved Wing List.
-This list is controlled by the Formula 1 Sub-Committee and published on the BRCA website.
-To be added to the list, a wing must be a realistic representation of a wing appearing on an original FIA Formula 1 car as judged by the Formula 1 Sub-Committee.
-Wings must not be modified other than the area to which the wing is fixed to the chassis for fitment purposes only.

-15.8 Turning vanes, barge boards, winglets and diffusers are free but must be to scale.

-15.9 Grill and air vents may be cut to scale size and position only.

-15.10 Rear wheel drive only is allowed.
+A coloured driver helmet must be present with visor detail. - 15.3 Wheelbase max 285mm, width max 190mm. - 15.4 Only 21.5t brushless motors and 2S LiPo batteries are allowed. - 15.5 Only Blinky Mode ESCs (electronic speed controllers) are allowed. - 15.6 Minimum car weight 1050g including personal transponder. - 15.7 Cars must run a commercially available front and rear wing.
+Wings must not be modified other than the area to which the wing is fixed to the chassis for fitment purposes only. - 15.8 Turning vanes, barge boards, winglets and diffusers are free but must be to scale. - 15.9 Grill and air vents may be cut to scale size and position only. - 15.10 Rear wheel drive only is allowed.
 The rear axle must be of hex wheel fitment, not have any articulated element and may be fitted with a differential.

-15.11 Only king pin, coil spring front suspension is allowed.
-Suspension pick up points must be mounted inside the body.

-15.12 All radio, electronics & lap counting equipment (excluding aerial) must be housed inside the bodyshell.

-15.13 The main chassis plate may not protrude from the sides of the bodyshell when viewed from above, except the area forward of the side pods where a protrusion of up to 6mm is permitted.

-15.14 Control Tyres:

-15.14.1 Tyres will be easily identifiable with a suitable external marking, as determined by the Formula 1 Sub-Committee, that can be used as a reference.

-15.14.2 Any competitor being suspected of not running the correct tyre assembly will have their tyres destructively checked at the end of the event.
-If the tyres are found legal, the competitor will have the full set replaced by the section.

-15.14.3 Any competitor found using a tyre assembly other than that approved will be disqualified from that event.

-15.14.4 All wheels/tyres must be marked, the process will be advised at each meeting by the appropriate officials.
-Markings must be clearly visible.

-15.15 Rear wings must be fitted to a maximum height of 100mm measured from the bottom of the chassis to the highest point of the rear wing and a maximum rearward extension of 45mm measured from the rear tyre to the rearmost edge of the wing.

-15.16 Body must be used as designed.
+- 15.11 Only king pin, coil spring front suspension is allowed.
+Suspension pick up points must be mounted inside the body. - 15.12 All radio, electronics & lap counting equipment (excluding aerial) must be housed inside the bodyshell. - 15.13 The main chassis plate may not protrude from the sides of the bodyshell when viewed from above, except the area forward of the side pods where a protrusion of up to 6mm is permitted. - 15.14 Control Tyres: - 15.14.1 Tyres will be easily identifiable with a suitable external marking, as determined by the Formula 1 Sub-Committee, that can be used as a reference. - 15.14.2 Any competitor being suspected of not running the correct tyre assembly will have their tyres destructively checked at the end of the event.
+If the tyres are found legal, the competitor will have the full set replaced by the section. - 15.14.3 Any competitor found using a tyre assembly other than that approved will be disqualified from that event. - 15.14.4 All wheels/tyres must be marked, the process will be advised at each meeting by the appropriate officials.
+Markings must be clearly visible. - 15.15 Rear wings must be fitted to a maximum height of 100mm measured from the bottom of the chassis to the highest point of the rear wing and a maximum rearward extension of 45mm measured from the rear tyre to the rearmost edge of the wing. - 15.16 Body must be used as designed.
 No additional material may be added to alter the body unless it is included in the original design.
-Body must be cut-out and used as designed and no additional folding or bending of the body is allowed.
+Body must be cut out and used as designed and no additional folding or bending of the body is allowed.